 Prices, Promotions, styles, and availability may vary.
 Our local stores do not honor online pricing.
 Prices and availability of products and services are subject to change without notice.
 Errors will be corrected where discovered, and Lowe's reserves the right to revoke any stated offer and to correct any errors, inaccuracies or omissions including after an order has been submitted.

-Carry Your Pets Safely
+Carry Your Pet Safely

 Today, pet carriers come in a variety of styles including bags, backpacks, slings and on-wheel options.
 Before you make a purchase, consider how you typically travel.
 If you’re going to be bringing your dog or cat through an airport, opt for a backpack or rolling carrier so you can keep a hand or two free to hold luggage and travel documents.